Why set and forget calorie targets will always fail you (and how Smart Macros Algorithm can help)

 If you are super accurate and weigh and measure everything you eat, the Smart Macros algorithm will keep your intake high (which is good).
 But if you track badly and underestimate your intake, Smart Macros will adapt and provide recommendations based on the data you give it.

-It’s definitely ideal to track perfectly, but if you don’t, the algorithm will also compensate for your poor tracking.
+It’s definitely ideal to track perfectly, but if you don’t, the Smart Macros Alogythm will compensate for your poor tracking.

 We don’t want you to track your food for any longer than you have to.
 We believe in primarily focusing on food choices and quality to help you dial in your food quantity.
 But if you have not been able to get the results you want, tracking may be necessary to help your dial-in our eating patterns and nudge you in the right direction until you get the results you want.